Raekwon: Lost Jewlry, Fly International Luxurious Art, The Wild, and present

 In 2012, Raekwon launched his own record label, Ice H20 Records.
 Raekwon announced on November 30, 2012, that he would soon release an EP entitled Lost Jewlry.
 On December 20, he released "Never Can Say Goodbye", which did not end up on the EP.
 Lost Jewlry was released on January 15, 2013.
 It featured guest appearances from Maino and Freddie Gibbs, as well as production from Scram Jones, among others.

 On January 1, 2013, Raekwon announced that the title of his next album would be F.I.L.A., an acronym for Fly International Luxurious Art, and that it would be released during the second quarter of 2013.
 He would later specify a release month of September 2013.
 Following the release of the first single "All About You", Raekwon intimated that the album would be released in January 2014; it finally saw release on April 28, 2015.
 In November 2016, Raekwon announced that a new album was complete.

 On March 24, 2017, Raekwon released a studio album, The Wild, his first not to feature collaborations with fellow members of the Wu-Tang Clan.
 Critical reception was positive, with Pitchfork saying the album was stronger than Fly, which it alleged had a "bloated roster".
 Consequence of Sound agreed, saying The Wild was largely understood as a return to form by Raekwon, with fewer guest appearances by other artists than usual and more focus on Raekwon's long-established style, albeit with the "maximalist modern production" he had employed on Fly.

 Raekwon was featured as a guest on the intro to the WWCD compilation by Griselda.
 On August 1, 2020, Elliot Wilson, of Tidal and Rap Radar, announced Raekwon will be releasing Only Built 4 Cuban Linx 3 soon.
-In his most recent appearance, Raekwon provided guest vocals alongside Ghostface Killah and Busta Rhymes on "Science Class", a song off Griselda leader Westside Gunn's 2022 mixtape 10.
+Raekwon provided guest vocals alongside Ghostface Killah and Busta Rhymes on "Science Class", a song off Griselda leader Westside Gunn's 2022 mixtape 10.

+Raekwon has most recently released an album titled "The Emperor's New Clothes", featuring artists such as Conway the Machine, Benny the Butcher and Westside Gunn, with other features coming mainly from other members of Wu-Tang Clan.